 When you’re with your friends and family, you might talk about upcoming plans, a favorite TV show, or something funny you saw online.
 Do you find yourself avoiding topics that are stressful, like politics?
-It’s hard to do these days when everything feels political!
-With Gen Z and Millennials making up 37% of the electorate, talking politics is one way to flex your power and educate friends and family members on the issues you care about.
+It’s hard to do these days when everything feels political, but talking politics is one way to flex your power and educate friends and family members on the issues you care about.

 Talking politics isn’t easy but it doesn’t have to be stressful or uncomfortable.
 It’s important to have open, non-judgmental conversations with the people you care about.
 You may not change their minds, but we promise everyone involved will learn something in the process!
 Here are some tips for talking politics with your friends and family.